 The term control element designates a construct that supports other types of delay or logical alternatives based on a system's state.
 Control elements can take the form of switches, counters, user data values, and system data values built into the modeling tool.
-Complex control may rely on truth-valued expressions that use arithmetic and/or Boolean combinations of control elements.
+Complex control conditions might be based on expressions that use arithmetic and/or Boolean combinations of control elements.